You may wish to see an introductory page to this section first.

 triforium gallery, and above it the second triforium. (..)
 The central lantern is unusual in the Ile de France, but common in Normandy, and general in Anglo-Norman cathedrals (e.g. at St. Albans).
 Jackson

-The Cathedral of Laon had an influence on the design of some German cathedrals, e.g. on the interior of that at Limburg am Lahn.
+The Cathedral of Laon had an influence on the design of some German cathedrals, e.g. on the rose-window and the interior of that of Limburg am Lahn.

 Cathedral: stained glass of the flat end of the choir with an optical effect of perspective; it is known as the "Rose of the Apocalypse"; it depicts in the centre the Virgin Mary and Jesus; on the left Prophet Isaiah and on the right St. John the Baptist; the same subject can be seen at Chartres and at the Saint-Chapelle in Paris